rochoa85/Modelling-Protease-Substrates/README.md

 - Then from the command line, import the schema as:

-`mysql -u username -p merops < merops.sql (you can put here your user name and the password after prompted in the terminal)`
+`mysql -u username -p merops < merops.sql`
+You can put here your user name and the password after prompted in the terminal.
 **The user, password and MEROPS database name should be provided in the script to run the analysis succesfully**

 ## How to run the modelling script